afeld/careless/README.md

 # careless

-LESS rendering as a service.
+[LESS](http://lesscss.org/) CSS rendering as a service, built in NodeJS.
 Demo is deployed at [careless.duostack.net](http://careless.duostack.net).

 ## GET /